Lexus GX

-The Lexus GX (レクサス・GX, Rekusasu GX) is a full-size luxury SUV sold in North American and Eurasian markets by Lexus, a luxury division of Toyota.
+The Lexus GX (レクサス・GX, Rekusasu GX) is a mid/full-size luxury SUV sold in North American and Eurasian markets by Lexus, a luxury division of Toyota.
 The GX is based on the Toyota Land Cruiser Prado, from which it derives its off-road capability.

 Lexus introduced the first generation, known as the GX 470 in 2002, and subsequently became the third SUV to enter the Lexus lineup.
 A full-time four-wheel drive system is standard with low-range gearing.
 The 4.7-liter V8 engine in the GX 470 was the same as used on the larger LX 470.
 The firm next introduced the second-generation model in 2009, badged GX 460 to reflect the switch to a 4.6-liter V8 engine.
 Lexus later released a lower displacement GX 400 in 2012 for the Chinese market, with a 4.0-liter V6 engine.
+The third-generation model introduced in 2023 uses the GX 550 moniker with a twin-turbocharged 3.4-liter V6 engine and GX 550h with a turbocharged hybrid electric 2.4-liter four-cylinder engine.